WKU-SRA-Dev/sra-recruitment-lab/README.md

       ```

 4. **Find and Clone an Open Source Project**:
-  - Choose an open-source project from the following options, as they are generally easier to deploy than other projects, assuming you have prior programming knowledge.
+  - Choose an open-source project from the following options, as they are generally easier to deploy than other projects, and do not assume you have prior programming knowledge.
 If you prefer, you can deploy any project of your choice, or select your own project if you are applying for a project leader or administrator position:
      - [React Documentation Website](https://github.com/reactjs/react.dev)
      - [Flutter Documentation Website](https://github.com/flutter/website)
    - Fork the project to your [own repo](https://github.com/WKU-SRA-Dev/website) like this one we show you.